 The GIS Center conducts Geographic Information Systems training, outreach, and research.
 Our training venues and customized manuals foster a highly-skilled, multidisciplinary geospatial workforce.
 Our community outreach and research help Wisconsin citizens and communities confront various types of geospatial challenges.

 Our personal and professional lives are permeated with spatial information or information about places.
 Geographic Information Systems or GIS uses computer hardware and software to collect, maintain, analyze, visualize, and communicate spatial information.
 GIS is the modern day computerized map.
 Like a map, GIS is used to visualize objects, events, and phenomena that are located at or near Earth’s surface.
-Like a map, GIS helps humans navigate their surroundings.
+GIS helps humans navigate their surroundings.
 Unlike hardcopy maps, a modern GIS stores, retrieves, analyzes, and data about our world using desktop and cloud computing.
 GIS helps humans better understand and interact with the world around them.

 Information about places, or geographic information, permeates our lives every day.
 The six o-clock news uses maps to exhibit today’s headlines.
 Our children take a safe route to school.
 We plan out our next vacation.
 A medical doctor identifies the source of West Nile Virus.
 A 911 operator dispatches an ambulance and fire trucks to a fire.
 Name any activity, object or event, no matter how simple or complex, and you will find that they are connected to a geographic location.
 A commonly accepted estimate is that 80 percent of all information has a spatial or place-based component.

 The ArcGIS Online Competition is open to high school (“HS,” gr.9-12) and middle school (“MS,” gr.4-8) students in participating states in the U.S. who can gather, create, analyze, interpret, and present data via an ArcGIS StoryMap.